-- Assessor an RICS member trained to assess your submission and decide whether you have met the competency requirements. - Lead Assessor as above, but also writes the referral report if your submission is unsuccessful.
+- Assessor #1 an RICS member trained to assess your submission and decide whether you have met the competency requirements, and responsible for writing the referral report if your submission is unsuccessful. - Assessor #2 an RICS member trained to assess your submission and decide whether you have met the competency requirements.